TheDukeDK/devsecops-demo/docs/container-scanning.md

 * Real benefits need a paid account as a lot of features are missing from free tier.
 ### Hadolint
 * Hadolint is a good tool for checking best practice in Dockerfile's.
 It leverage ShellCheck.
-* There is, at least, an plugin vor VSCode.
+* There is, at least, a plugin vor VSCode.
 * It provides the `--no-fail` option to not fail a build in a CI/CD scenario.
 * Issues can be disabled by passing rules to the CLI, inline in Dockerfile and through a config file. (`.hadolint.yaml`)